Understanding gestational diabetes fact sheet

 You will be advised to have an oral glucose tolerance test (OGTT) 6–12 weeks after your baby is born (or as soon as possible after this time).
 This is to check that your blood glucose levels have returned to the normal range.

-Depending on your risk factors, you will also need to be tested for type 2 diabetes again every one to three years.
+Depending on your risk factors, you will also need to be screened for type 2 diabetes again every one to three years.
 Ask your doctor for more information.

 Gestational diabetes can occur again in future pregnancies, and you have an increased risk of developing type 2 diabetes.
 You can reduce your risk by: